Atlas Press Co. Model 74 Drill Press Rebuild

 Replacement - Nachi 6204-2NSE

 An exploded drawing of an Atlas Press Co.
-Model 73 which is virtually identical to the Model 74 can be found here.
+Model 73 which is virtually identical to the Model 74 can be found on the Old Wood Working Machines newsgroup website.
 I found it invaluable during my research & reassembly.
+They are a good source of advice for drill presses and other large power tools.

-The spindle feed assembly spring locking pawl was snapped off.
-Alan Richer has offered to machine a new one.
-I'll post photos when it arrives.
-Temporarily I used a 1/2" fine set screw, ground down the end to a shouldered tip to fit within the gear teeth of the spring housing assembly to lock it in place and allow the drill quill and shaft assembly to retract upwards on their own.
+The spindle feed assembly spring locking pawl was snapped off when I got the drill press.
+My good friend Alan Richer machined a new pawl for me that turned out great.
+Before that I temporarily I used a 1/2" fine set screw, ground down the end to a shouldered tip to fit within the gear teeth of the spring housing assembly to lock it in place and allow the drill quill and shaft assembly to retract upwards on their own.
+I've added a gallery showing the fine work Alan did.

 The switch was a crude light switch screwed to a rusty piece of sheet metal.
-I sourced a new toggle switch and rewired the head, discarding the makeshift switch assembly.
+I sourced a new toggle switch from a local electronics store and rewired the head, discarding the makeshift switch assembly.

 The last item was to fabricate a bracket to secure the back end of the belt guard to the motor mounting plate.
 I used heavy galvanized steel which I had on hand and cut it to shape, then ground down the rough edges and painted them.